 According to the U.S Department of Housing and Urban Development to “streamline refinance” an FHA loan, the mortgage you would like to refinance must already be FHA-insured and the mortgage must be current and not delinquent.
 So folks who fell behind on an FHA-insured mortgage are out of luck.

-In addition, no cash may be taken out on FHA mortgages refinanced using the streamlined refinanced process and the refinance results must result in lowering a borrower’s monthly principal and interest.
+In addition, no cash in excess of $500 may be taken out on FHA mortgages refinanced using the streamlined refinanced process and the refinance must result in lowering a borrower’s monthly principal and interest.

 To learn more about refinancing an FHA loan, contact any mortgage professional that offers these kinds of loans.